epccs/MacGyver/Licenses/readme.md

 #  License

 ```
-PiUpdi (product) is a collection of Software provided by Ronald Sutherland.
+MacGyver (repository) is a collection of Software provided by Ronald Sutherland.
 Each software has a
 license that will grant permissions.
 Subject to your compliance with the software terms, you may use
 it and derivatives.
 It is your responsibility to comply with the license terms applicable to your use of
 the software (including third party software) that accompany Ronald Sutherland software.